URISA Webinars & Virtual Education

 Thanks for a fantastic presentation Dr. de Leon!

-URISA GISP Preparation Virtual Q&A - coming soon
+URISA GISP Preparation

 The popular URISA ‘Preparing for GISP Certification’ workshop has already been attended by hundreds of new as well as experienced professionals interested in obtaining their GISP credential.
-(The full workshop will be presented 'live' at GIS-Pro 2019 in New Orleans.)
+(The full workshop will be presented 'live' at GIS-Pro 2020 in Baltimore.)
 Now we are offering an opportunity for you to engage in a Q&A session with the designers and presenters of this workshop in two, one hour sessions in which you can ask any questions that you have about what is expected in the portfolio application process as well as how you can best prepare for taking the GISP Exam.

 It is recommended that you view the previously recorded webinars that guide you through the process of preparing for certification.
 After viewing the videos you can then come to the Q&A sessions and ask any questions you may have about information presented in the recordings or about any other topic related to the GISP credentialing process.
 These sessions are FREE to attend, but registration is both limited and required.
 Be sure to sign up only if you are committed to attending as these events are anticipated to be popular.